pscedu/psc-wpdocs/hpnssh/homepage.md

 **Automatically resume failed transfers:** There is nothing quite as frustrating as having scp or sftp fail in the middle of a large transfer.
 Currently ssh does not have a mechanism to allow for failed transfers to restart from the point of failure.
 HPN-SSH is proposing to develop a mechanism to reliably resume failed transfers.
 We expect to do this by computing a hash of the partial file and compare it to a corresponding byte range of the original file.
 If these match then HPN-SSH will append the missing information to the partial file.
 If they do not match then the entire file will be transferred.

+This is available as of HPNSSH 15v4 for OpenSSH 8.7.

 **Incorporate AES-NI into the AES-CTR cipher:** The AES-NI instruction set is a set of on die instructions that use hardware acceleration to increase the performance of common AES functions.
 The result is that on CPUs that support AES-NI the default AES-CTR cipher is faster than HPN-SSH’s multithreaded cipher.
 We will work on incorporating AES-NI into the multithreaded cipher.
 We expect that this will allow for faster transfers when ssh is CPU bound.

+This is available as of HPNSSH 15v4 for OpenSSH 8.7.

 **Parallelization of CHACHA20 cipher:** CHACHA20 is a fast secure cipher that is the current default for OpenSSH.
 Initial investigation indicates that CHACHA20 can be transformed into a multithreaded cipher.
 This will allow the workload to be distributed across more CPU cores and should allow for faster transfers.
 We believe this will be important in situations where multiple users are simultaneously transferring files to the same host.

+Work on this is underway.

 **Inline Network Telemetry:** Sometimes figuring out why a ssh connection is underperforming is a difficult task.
 To help with diagnostics HPN-SSH will deploy network telemetry.
 In this diagnostic mode both the client and server will periodically query network statistics (such as retransmits, out of order packets, time spent buffer limited, and so forth) and store this data for analysis.
 This data may also be periodically displayed to the user.
 Initially this will be limited to linux installations where we have access to the TCP_INFO struct.

+This is available as of HPN15v5 for OpenSSH 8.8.

 **Pipelining HMAC generation:** The Hash-based Message Authentication Code (HMAC) is a one way cryptographic hash used by ssh to ensure that a datagram has not been modified en-route between the hosts.
 This ensures that the data has not been subjected to a man in the middle attack.
 In OpenSSH this is a step in a very linear process.
 No other work can be conducted (such as encrypting other data) while the HMAC is being computed.
 In many cases this can act a bottleneck on throughput.
 HPN-SSH is proposing to pipeline this process in order to mitigate this bottleneck as much as possible.

-** Packaging and Distribution:** HPN-SSH was, for a very long time, only available as a series of patches.
+**Packaging and Distribution:** HPN-SSH was, for a very long time, only available as a series of patches.
 Later it became a GitHub repo.
 This turned out to be a non-optimal method of distributing HPN-SSH to the public.
 With this in mind we will be working to provide precompiled packages for a variety of operating systems and Linux distributions and the creation of canonical package repositories (such as PPAs).
 We will also be reaching out to distribution maintainers to make HPN-SSH an option for all of their users.

+Our first online repo is now available for Ubuntu (focal and hirsute).
+Add it with

+>`sudo add-apt-repository ppa:rapier1/hpnssh`

 ## What can I do to help?